 If your child is looking to earn their own money, helping them to

-child about business, money management and work ethic, while doing
+about business, money management and work ethic, while doing

 something they are excited about.